Mastalgia

 History and Physical

 The physical examination further helps to identify any alarming feature that needs special attention.
 Emphasis should be made to explore the chest wall along with breast examination to differentiate extramammary pain from true mastalgia.
-The breast should be adequately explored with the review of all four quadrants.
+The breast should be adequately explored with the review of all 4 quadrants.
 Supraclavicular, infraclavicular, and axillary regional lymph nodes should be palpated, and the breast should be examined for any lump, skin changes, nipple retraction, color change, ulceration, swelling, or edema, inflammation, scars, or abnormal nipple discharge.
-The examination should also involve elevation of breast tissue with one hand and palpating the underlying chest wall with the other hand to look for any chest wall deformity.[10][11]
+The examination should also involve elevating breast tissue with 1 hand and palpating the underlying chest wall with the other to look for any chest wall deformity.[10][11]
+Any abnormal finding identified is carefully documented, and the patient should be referred to a specialist for further evaluation.

 Evaluation